daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 #### Step 2 - Create a bootstrap cluster with Kind

 Creating a bootstrap kind cluster is as easy as it gets.
-Just run this one liner, it will create the "nested" kubernetes cluster and create the Kubeconfig file on your machine so you can connect to it directly.
+Just run this one liner, it will create the "nested" kubernetes cluster and create the Kubeconfig file so you can connect to it directly.

     kind create cluster